meganmarquardtGR/recipes/desserts/chocolate_chip_cookies.md

 Let cool on a baking rack for a few minutes.

-Pair with vanilla ice cream.
+Pair with french vanilla ice cream.